rendall/icebreakers/QUESTIONS.md

   * What household chore do you actually enjoy?
   * What incredibly common thing have you never done?
   * What is something you do better than most people and something you do worse than most people?
-  * What is the best event you’ve attended?
+  * What is the best event you've attended?
   * What is the best pair of shoes you have owned?
   * What is the best thing you have ever bought?
-  * What is the biggest mistake you’ve made at work?
+  * What is the biggest mistake you've made at work?
   * What is the last goal you achieved?
   * What is the most amazing fact you know?
-  * What is the most clever or funniest use of advertising you’ve seen?
+  * What is the most clever or funniest use of advertising you've seen?
   * What is the most stressful TV show or movie you watched?
   * What is the most tedious and/or the most exciting sport to watch?
   * What is the most unique or silliest problem you have going on in your life at the moment?
-  * What is the weirdest food combination you’ve made and tried?
+  * What is the weirdest food combination you've made and tried?
   * What is your favorite genre of movie?
 Why?
   * What kind of art do you appreciate the most?
   * What kind of challenges are you facing these days?